(Part 1, Part 2, Part 3, Part 4)

 2) There is no clear record of any such 7-year covenant in Biblical or secular history.
 Historical hindsight makes it easy to identify how prophecies have been fulfilled.
 If it’s difficult to identify the fulfillment of a prophecy, that probably means it hasn’t happened yet.

-3) As outlined already, the “abomination of desolation” is depicted as the instrument that the Antichrist uses to break the covenant and is something that Jesus Himself said would happen shortly before His Second Coming – not in ancient times nor at the end of His first coming.
+3) As outlined already, the “abomination of desolation” is depicted as the instrument that the Antichrist uses to break the “covenant”.
+If the “abomination” is something that Jesus Himself said would happen shortly before His Second Coming, then so also is the “covenant”, since it is linked so closely with the “abomination”.
+This “covenant” did not happen in ancient times, not at the end of Christ’s First Coming.
+The Scriptures foretell clearly that it is to come in the future just before His Second Coming.

 Better A Hundred Palestinians Killed Than One Israeli Soldier